• Skip to primary navigation

 4. Kui Buri National Park

-If one of the big reasons for your trip is to see the wildlife in Thailand, then you won’t want to miss Kui Buri National Park.
-Yet another national park found along the border with Myanmar in the Prachuap Khiri Khan Province, Kui Buri is most famous for its wild elephant spotting.
-Travel through the protected parts of the park is done with tours in pickup trucks and 4×4 vehicles, while there are special-built viewing platforms for watching the wild elephants from afar.
+Kui Buri National Park, which is also situated along the border with Myanmar in the Prachuap Khiri Khan Province, is most famous for wild elephant spotting.
+Travel through the protected parts of the park is done with tours in pickup trucks and 4×4 vehicles, and there are special viewing platforms for watching the wild elephants from afar.
 Those wanting ethical animal experiences in Thailand will be pleased by this park’s setup.

 Karome Waterfall at khao luang National Park, Southern Thailand